spreadshirt/erb-hiera-generator/README.md

 b) Native usage

-You can of cource use erb-hiera-generator without docker when all dependencies are installed.
+You can of course use erb-hiera-generator without docker when all dependencies are installed.  (`gem install facter hiera` should do that for you.)

 ```
 ./erb-hiera-generator.rb path/to/hiera.yaml path/to/template path/to/output